ictnlp/Rephraser-NAT/README.md

 @inproceedings{shao2023Rephraser,
-  author = {Chenze Shao and Jinchao Zhang and Jie Zhou and Yang Feng}, title = {Rephrasing the Reference for Non-Autoregressive Machine Translation}, booktitle = {The Thirty-Seventh AAAI Conference on Artificial Intelligence, year = {2023}
+  author = {Chenze Shao and Jinchao Zhang and Jie Zhou and Yang Feng}, title = {Rephrasing the Reference for Non-Autoregressive Machine Translation}, booktitle = {The Thirty-Seventh AAAI Conference on Artificial Intelligence}, year = {2023}
 }
 ```